 Additionally, if your loved one died out of the State of Delaware, surviving family members may still be entitled to make a claim.
 The specifics of the situation would dictate which state would be the most appropriate in which to file the lawsuit.

-Types of Compensation Recovered in a Delaware Claim
+Types of Compensation Recovered in a Delaware Wrongful Death Claim

 Though it can be difficult to think about directly after the death of a loved one, there are many financial concerns to consider.
 This is especially true if the deceased earned vital income or provided important household services, such as childcare.
 In Delaware, family members can recover compensation to help ensure a secure financial future.
 As they deal with their grief and attempt to move forward with their lives, they shouldn’t have to worry about how to pay their bills or how they will take care of the children.

-Our wrongful death team of lawyers can help family members obtain compensation for:
+Our Delaware wrongful death lawyers can help family members obtain compensation for:

 - Funeral expenses (up to a certain amount)